 The next day, another platoon did reconnaissance before pulling into the front line.
 They repeated the maneuver and sprayed the area with machine gunfire.
 As they moved forward, members of the 45th Infantry followed the tanks.
 The troops made progress all day long along the left side of the line.
 The major problem the tanks had to deal with was tree stumps which they had to avoid so they would not get hung up on them.
 The stumps also made it hard for the tanks to maneuver.
 Coordinating the attack with the infantry was difficult, so the decision was made to bring in a radio car so that the tanks and infantry could talk with each other.

 On February 4th, at 8:30 A.M. five tanks and the radio car arrived.
 The tanks were assigned the numbers 1, 2, 3, 4, and 5, so each tank commander knew which tank was receiving an order.
 Each tank also received a walkie-talkie, as well as the radio car and infantry commanders.
 This was done so that the crews could coordinate the attack with the infantry and so that each tank could be ordered to where it was needed.
 John led as many as five attacks a day, into the pocket, to wipe out the Japanese.
+He developed a method that three Filipino soldiers each with a musette sack of hand grenades rode on the back of the tanks.
+As the tanks advanced on the Japanese, they would dive into their foxholes.
+As the tanks went over the foxholes, each Filipino would drop a hand grenade into them.
+Since the hand grenades were WWI ordnance, one out of every three hand grenade exploded.
 A few of the cleansing missions lasted for five hours.
 After several days of this, the pocket was completely cleared of enemy soldiers.
 The Japanese were pushed back almost to the cliffs when the attack was halted for the night.
 When the attack resumed the next morning the Japanese were pushed to the cliff line where they hid below the cliff’s edge out of view.
 It was at that time that the tanks were released to return to the 192nd and the 45th mopped up the Japanese.
 For this action, John posthumously received two Silver Stars for Gallantry.

 On February 8th, John wrote a letter to his parents.
 The letter was in a mail sack pulled from the ocean after the ship it was on was sunk by a Japanese submarine.
 After it was recovered, it made its way to his family.
 The following is an edited version of the letter.